 Proactively validates all details of every single field in Oil Record Book.

-Prevents issues that can be raised by invalid entries.
+Prevents issues that can be raised by invalid entries in the ORB.

-Through its vessel specific customization e-ORB electronic Oil Record Book® software implements the Company's Policies and guarantees uniformity and consistency in fleet's Oil Record Book Keeping.
+Through its vessel specific customisation e-ORB electronic Oil Record Book software implements the Company's Policies and guarantees uniformity and consistency in fleet's Oil Record Book Keeping.

-With an intuitive, user friendly interface pro-ORB software is the simplest and yet most effective solution for an error-free Oil Record Book.
+With an intuitive, user friendly interface proimio eORB software is the simplest and yet most effective solution for an error-free Oil Record Book.

-To learn more about pro-ORB the original e-ORB electronic Oil Record Book®, just contact proimio!contact proimio [email protected]
+To learn more about eORB the original e-ORB electronic Oil Record Book, just contact proimio!contact proimio [email protected]

 proimio is an innovative technologies company focusing in offshore and onshore marine software and hardware turnkey solutions.

-proimio innovative products optimize business operations and assist in technical management processes, implementing cost effective and efficient solutions.
+proimio innovative products optimise business operations and assist in technical management processes, implementing cost effective and efficient solutions.

 proimio services accommodate marine related requirements in terms of software, hardware, maritime and IT training, testing and evaluation.